overturetool/overturetool.github.io/_netmeetings/Net-Meeting-103.md

 See [Planned Publications](http://overturetool.org/publications/PlannedPublications.html).

-## New actions
+## New Actions

+The following actions were added during the meeting:

 * 103-1: PGL to create a proposal for a meeting schedule for 2017 - see https://github.com/overturetool/overturetool.github.io/issues/29

-* 103-2: The December 18 meeting (2016) will be moved to January so more people can attend.
+* 103-2: PGL to move December 18 meeting (2016) to January so more people can attend.
 See https://github.com/overturetool/overturetool.github.io/issues/30

+## Any Other Business

+None.

 <div id="edit_page_div"></div>